 This creamy mushroom medley soup is made with an assortment of portobello, cremini, and shiitake mushrooms.
 While the soup texture screams creamy due to the addition of chickpeas, you will not miss the ton of butter or cream used in the traditional cream of mushroom (or any vegetable) soup.

-Mushroom, which is a fungus rather than a true vegetable, isn't very popular in India--at least at the time I was growing up.
-In fact, my mom never ever cooked with mushrooms.
-It took me a long time to appreciate its woodsy flavor and meaty texture.
-In fact, I remember that the dish that made me a mushroom fan (a long time ago) was cream of wild mushroom soup.
+Mushrooms, a fungus rather than a true vegetable, aren't very popular in India--at least when I was growing up.
+In fact, my mom never cooked with mushrooms.
+Appreciating its woodsy flavor and meaty texture took me a long time.
+In fact, I remember that the dish that made me a mushroom fan (a long time ago) was a cream of wild mushroom soup.
 However, I always felt uncomfortable adding dairy to a savory soup dish.
-Maybe it is the influence of Ayurveda, which considers milk and salt combination to be TOXIC[1].
-But it's super easy to make soups creamy without adding any cream or milk --read on to find out what I have added to this creamy mushroom medley soup.
+Maybe it is the influence of Ayurveda, which considers milk and salt combinations to be TOXIC[1].
+But it's super easy to make soups creamy without adding cream or milk --read on to find out what I have added to this creamy mushroom medley soup.

 Mushrooms offer immunity-boosting benefits and umami flavor

-Mushrooms are one of the few sources of essential mineral selenium, which helps prevent cell damage and boosts immunity.
+Mushrooms are one of the few sources of the essential mineral selenium, which helps prevent cell damage and boosts immunity.
 In fact, this antioxidant is found in very few food ingredients.
-Additionally, mushrooms offer higher protein per serving compared to other vegetables (even if it is not a vegetable).
+Additionally, mushrooms offer higher protein per serving than other vegetables (even if they are not vegetables).

-Mushroom is also one of the few food ingredients that naturally offers umami flavor.
+Mushroom is also one of the few food ingredients naturally offering umami flavor.
 Umami is the fifth and last flavor after sweet, salty, sour, and bitter.
-Originating from the Japanese word "umai," which translates to "delicious," umami flavor is characterized by savory, meaty flavor.
+Originating from the Japanese word "umai," which translates to "delicious," umami flavor is characterized by a savory, meaty flavor.
 Scientists attribute this flavor to the high levels of the amino acid glutamate, which is a building block of protein.
-Umami is considered flavor enhancer: the more umami present in a dish, the more flavorful it is.
-The umami in mushroom is the reason that you don't need to add a lot of salt to mushroom dishes.
+Umami is considered a flavor enhancer: the more umami present in a dish, the more flavorful it is.
+The umami in mushrooms is why you don't need to add much salt to mushroom dishes.

 Let's make the creamy mushroom medley soup

-Mushroom medley: A medley of mushrooms--portobello, cremini, and shiitake, ensures that this soup gets a rounded flavor profile unique to the each types of mushrooms used in this soup.
-For example, shiitake mushrooms tend to have higher notes of umami and are more aromatic and sweeter than other two types of mushrooms.
+Mushroom medley: A medley of mushrooms, portobello, cremini, and shiitake ensures that this soup gets a rounded flavor profile unique to each type of mushroom used in this soup.
+For example, shiitake mushrooms tend to have higher notes of umami and are more aromatic and sweeter than the other two types of mushrooms.
 You can definitely try other types of mushrooms in the mix.

 Should you wash or wipe clean mushrooms?
-This is a source of confusion as you have probably seen many chefs on cooking shows suggest to wipe clean mushrooms.
-However, many celebrity chefs, including Alton Brown, propound that it's alright to wash mushrooms before cooking.
-If you are interested in finding more about this, do read THIS funny article on Good Eats fan page.
-So it would seem that it's ok to either wipe or wash mushrooms before cooking.
-I personally like to wipe them clean.
+This is a source of confusion, as you have probably seen many chefs on cooking shows suggest wiping clean mushrooms.
+However, many celebrity chefs, including Alton Brown, proclaim that washing mushrooms before cooking is all right.
+I like to wipe them clean.

 How is this soup so creamy?
 You have probably come across this tip in most soup recipes on TLC.
-I almost feel like a broken record, but I will still repeat it.
-Mixing salt and dairy is considered highly undesirable by Ayurvedic tradition.
+I almost feel like a broken record, but I will repeat it.
+Mixing salt and dairy is considered highly undesirable by the Ayurvedic tradition.
 Even if you don't feel any negative side effects, in my opinion, it robs the soup of the energy it is supposed to provide.
-Try using neutral flavor beans such as chick peas, navy beans, or cannellini beans.
-You can also add nuts, in small amounts, that complement the flavor of the soup.
+Try using neutral-flavored beans like chickpeas, navy beans, or cannellini beans.
+You can add small amounts of nuts to complement the soup's flavor.
 For example, almonds complement the flavor of many types of mushrooms.
 For a nut-free version, you can add pumpkin seeds.

 What type of broth is best for mushroom soup?
-Often times mushroom broth is recommended for mushroom based soups or gravies.
-I almost never buy mushroom broth because I have not been able to find a low-sodium version.
-Also, in the interest of keeping the pantry not overstocked, I often use Easy Homemade Vegetable Broth for all of my cooking needs, except when I make oriental-style soups like this Tasty Vegan Ramen.
-For that my go-to broth is Asian Vegetable Broth.
-When I am busy and don't have time to make weekly broth, my go-to brand is Pacific Foods low-sodium, vegetable broth.
+Often, mushroom broth is recommended for mushroom-based soups or gravies.
+I rarely buy mushroom broth because I have not been able to find a low-sodium version.
+Also, to keep the pantry not overstocked, I often use Easy Homemade Vegetable Broth for all my cooking needs, except when making oriental-style soups like this Tasty Vegan Ramen.
+For that, my go-to broth is Asian Vegetable Broth.
+When I am busy and don't have time to make weekly broth, my go-to brands are 365 by Whole Foods or Pacific Foods' low-sodium vegetable broth.
 Remember, a good broth brings a big smile to your soup.

 Meal plan the creamy mushroom medley soup

-Whenever you bring mushrooms from grocery stores, it is best to cook them as soon as possible as they tend to lose moisture and start reeking if left too long in refrigerator's veggies box.
-However, once you have cooked them into this creamy mushroom medley soup, you can enjoy this soup for 3-4 days.
-Just store in an airtight container in refrigerator and reheat in a pot with 1-2 tbsp of water in an appropriate-size pot over medium heat.
-I haven't done it yet, but you could also freeze this soup for up to three weeks.
+Whenever you bring mushrooms from grocery stores, it is best to cook them as soon as possible as they tend to lose moisture and start reeking if left too long in the refrigerator's veggies box.
+However, once you have cooked them into this creamy mushroom medley soup, you can enjoy it for 3-4 days.
+Just store it in an airtight container in the refrigerator and reheat it in a pot with 1-2 tbsp of water in an appropriate-sized pot over medium heat.
+I haven't done it yet, but you could freeze this soup for up to three weeks.
 Just thaw overnight and reheat.
 Enjoy!

 Step-by-step recipe